-Anyone who has been in Second Life for a while will tell you, people come and go a lot.
-And truth is, most of the time we don’t care.
-If we’re honest, apart from the occasional “I wonder how Jim is doing?” we hope they’re doing well, but aren’t too bothered by their absence if they’re not a close friend.
+Have you ever been ghosted in Second Life?
+Anyone who has been inworld for a while will tell you, people come and go a lot.
+The truth is, most of the time we don’t care.
+If we’re honest, apart from the occasional “I wonder how Jim is doing?” we hope they’re doing well but aren’t too bothered by their absence if they’re not a close friend.

 On the other hand, people we care about can stop coming around too.
 Even this is not too bad if it happens for a logical reason.
 We may miss them, but so long as they’re honest about why they’re not coming to Second Life, most of us can handle it.
-Even the “I just need a break from Second Life” explanation is understandable usually.
+Even the “I just need a break from Second Life” explanation is usually understandable.

 There’s a term for it when people cut off contact like this.
 It’s called GHOSTING.